Bira/octopus-carnival/_drafts/wir-mm3-4e-demon-maw.md

 an easy meal over a fight.

 Maw demons are still demons, so they prefer their meals bloody and still twitching.
-If there are none like that, they have no trouble advancing on the closest living creature.
+If there are none like that, they'll advance on the nearest living creature.

 The typical maw demon is rather weak as far as demons go, though it still presents a big threat to non-combatants.
 Those who manage to live longer become